preesm/preesm.github.io/_docs/05-newtask.md

 Mandatory fields of the annotation are `id`, `name`, `inputs` and `outputs`.
 Other fields are used for documentation only.

 More details about the PreesmTask annotation can be found in the [source code](https://github.com/preesm/preesm/blob/master/plugins/org.preesm.commons/src/org/preesm/commons/doc/annotations/PreesmTask.java).
+The full Java class is [available here](/assets/docs/05-newtask/ExampleTask.java).

 ### Test of the new workflow task